V. B. C. Onyema III

-Eze V. B. C. Onyema III (born February 13, 1927) is the traditional ruler of Ogwu-Ikpele in Ogbaru Local Government Area of Anambra State, South Eastern Nigeria.
-He is the successor to his father, His Royal Majesty Eze Onyema II and one of three Patrons of the Anambra State Council of Traditional Rulers.
+Eze V. B. C. Onyema III (13 February 1927 – February/March 2024) was a Nigerian traditional ruler of Ogwu-Ikpele in Ogbaru Local Government Area of Anambra State, South Eastern from 1976 until his death in 2024.
+He was the successor to his father, Eze Onyema II, and one of three Patrons of the Anambra State Council of Traditional Rulers.

 Background

 Born in Ogwu-Ikpele, Eze Onyema III was an executive of G.B.
-Ollivant, a subsidiary of the United Africa Company (UAC) of Nigeria, rising from the rank of Clark in 1934 to become the first Nigerian General Manager of the company (Divisional CEO) in 1977.
+Ollivant, a subsidiary of the United Africa Company (UAC) of Nigeria, rising from the rank of clerk in 1943 to become the first Nigerian General Manager of the company (Divisional CEO) in 1977.
 Prior to joining UAC, he was educated in Oguta and Onitsha, and even had a teaching stint in Onitsha.
 Young Eze Onyema III manned various managerial roles, moving between Port-Harcourt and countless other towns in Eastern Nigeria with his family prior to the civil war.

 In 1948, he had met and married Rebecca Nwanyiesigo Nnubia Okwuosa Onumonu, following a relentless bout of wooing spearheaded by his father Eze Onyema II and other family members.

 Following the outbreak of the Nigerian civil war in 1967, Onyema returned to Ogwu-Ikpele, where he stayed with his family until the end of the war.
-In 1970, Onyema moved to Onitsha and subsequently to Lagos, where he held several senior positions before his appointment as general manager of G.B Ollivant.
+In 1970, Onyema moved to Onitsha and subsequently to Lagos, where he held several senior positions before his appointment as general manager of G.B.
+Ollivant.